zyedidia/v8-build/README.md

 cmake -B build -DV8_DEBUG=ON .
 ```

+This will automatically download the correct release from GitHub.
+If you have a
+local build or manually downloaded the prebuilt version, you can use
+`V8_LOCAL_PATH` to point CMake to that.

-See `example/` for a complete "hello world" example.
+See `examples/hello/` for a complete "hello world" example and
+`examples/advanced` for more advanced examples.

 ## Building from Source